GrosSacASac/create-dom99-app/readme.md

 ## Build for production

+`npm run prod`

+The results will be in `dist/`

+The results must be served as top level url.

+Or as individual commands

-`npm run t1`
+`npm run inlineHTML`

 This will run `tools/inlineHTML.js` which is almost like its runtime counterpart, except that it creates a new file with every import inlined to avoid network requests.

-`npm run pack`
+`npm run packJS`

 This will run parcel, so that JS files and CSS files also have their imports resolved to avoid network requests.
 It also minfies files and can use a babel config for transpiling.

-The results will be in `dist/`

-The results must be served as top level url.